bionumpy/bionumpy-supplementary/manuscript.md

 Reproducing a machine learning benchmark using BioNumPy
 ------------------------------------------------------------------------------------
 To show how BioNumPy can be used to easily process and parse various biology data formats, we used BioNumPy to reproduce a recently published benchmark of a machine learning method [@sasse].
 In the original work, the authors are using a combination of custom Python code and common bioinformatics tools (such as BCFTools [@bcftools]) to extract sequences around the transcription start sites of genes, which are used as input to a machine learning method.
-We have forked the original repository and replaced all this code, which consisted of X lines of Python code and X lines of shell scripts, with only a few calls to BioNumPy (in total Y lines).
+This preprocessing step takes as input various file formats (GTF, FASTA, VCF).
+Due to the external dependencies and combination of scripts that needs to be manually run and tied together, the current code is not runnable and the results are not directly reproducible.
+We have forked the original repository and replaced all this code with a single, readable Python script that uses BioNumPy to preprocess and combine the various data files.
+We believe this shows that BioNumPy can be used to easily and cleanly integrate various biological datasets where it before was common to use a combination of scripts and tools, that easily leads to non-reproducible code.

-Our fork is available at <https://github.com/knutdrand/enformer_assesment_reproduction> We believe this shows that BioNumPy quite easily can be used to cleanly integrate various biology file formats.
+Our fork is available at <https://github.com/knutdrand/enformer_assesment_reproduction>.

 BioNumPy Implementation details
 ----------------------------------------------------